Anaminus/roblox-library/modules/Binstruct/README.md

 ```

 Filter applies to a TypeDef by transforming *value* before encoding, or
-after decoding. *params* are the parameters of the TypeDef.
-Should return the
+after decoding.
+Should return the transformed *value*.

-transformed *value*.
+*params* are the elements of the TypeDef.
+Only primitive types are passed.

 A non-nil error causes the program to halt, returning the given value.